 Open & change Printer settings in Windows 10

 Following a quick setup, you can start printing immediately.
 However, you might need to configure a few printer settings.
+You can even set the default printer here.
 So, here’s how to open the Printers settings page in Windows 10 and change the settings:

 - Type ‘Printers’ in the Windows 10 Search bar